kamilczerw/projects/kamhome/src/network/index.md

 I personally use [**OPNsense**](https://opnsense.org/), so all the configuration will be provided for `OPNsense`.
 If you use something else, you will need to figure out how to configura your router yourself[^routerOS].

-If you can't configure `VLAN` on your router, you should check if it can be flashed and is capable of running `OPNsense`, or [OpenWrt](https://openwrt.org/) which is less demanding when it comes to the hardware.
+If you can't configure `VLAN` on your router, you should check if it can be flashed and is capable of running `OPNsense`, or [OpenWrt](https://openwrt.org/) which can run on more types of hardware.

 You can also buy a new router.
 There are plenty of articles about routers capable of running `OPNsense`.
 If you ask me, I would recommend one of these: <https://teklager.se/en/products/routers/>[^teklager].